“Getting Your Little Ones off to a Great Start”

 So many adult patients have a negative association with the dentist because of bad childhood experiences.
 We will do everything we can to prevent this from happening to your child.
 Depending on your child’s cognitive abilities and/or special needs, we may use one or more of the following proven effective methods of interaction and communication with to create a positive experience.

 Infants: Be Aware of “Nursing Bottle Decay”-- a heart-breaking occurrence, as the cavities must be treated in a hospital setting.
 On-Demand Breast Feeding can also cause increased decay in the baby teeth, because the sugars and acids are bathing the teeth so frequently, the saliva is unable to neutralize the acids, and the plaque flourishes.
-If a bottle is given at bedtime, it should be removed from the mouth as soon as the child falls asleep.
-After any kind of milk feeding, the mouth wiped out with a moist washrag.
+If a bottle is given at bedtime, it should only contain WATER, and be removed from the mouth as soon as the child falls asleep.
+After any kind of milk feeding, the mouth should be wiped out with a moist washrag.
 Baby teeth have much thinner enamel and larger pulps, so are far more vulnerable to a rapidly-moving cavity resulting in pain, infection and loss of the tooth.

 Toddlers should never be given anything but WATER in a bottle or sippy cup.
 Juices have high acid content and are as damaging as soda pop.
 Fortunately, today’s Fluoride Treatments are perfectly safe for both infants and Toddlers, and quick and easy to apply!
 If your little one feeds frequently, we are happy to do a complimentary Infant/Toddler 1st Exam and apply a Fluoride Varnish to their teeth.